faisaltheparttimecoder/mock-data/README.md

 # Known Issues

 1. If you have a unique index on a foreign key column then there are chance the constraint creation would fail, since mockd doesn't pick up unique value for foriegn key value it picks up random values from the reference table.
-2. Still having issues with Check constraint, only check that works is "COLUMN > 0"
+2. CHECK constraints isn't supported , so recreating check constraints would fail, use `custom` subcommand to control the data being inserted
-3. On Greenplum Datbase/HAWQ partition tables are not supported (due to check constraint issues defined above), so use the `custom` sub command to define the data to be inserted to the column with check constraints
+3. On Greenplum Datbase tables are not supported (due to check constraint issues defined above), so use the `custom` sub command to define the data to be inserted to the column with check constraints
 4. Custom data types are not supported, use `custom` sub command to control the data for that custom data types

 # Developers / Collaboration